Facebook Twitter Instagram

 Buying a Fast-Track London Eye ticket (instead of standard entry) enables you to skip all the queues, saving you valuable time to explore more of London.
 A fast-track ticket is a more expensive option, but as shown in the photo below, the fast-track line is empty compared to the standard ticket line on the right of the photo.
 You can select standard entry or fast-track entry when buying tickets online.
 You will need to choose the date in advance for both options.

-London Eye Combo Tickets
+London Eye Combination Tickets

 Below is information on London’s most popular tourist passes and a selection of combo tickets, including a London Eye entry.